Information about the Boyertown Area School District

 Dog Licensing fees are as follows:

-> You do NOT need a Dog License Application.
-All you need to do is go out in person to Erb and Henry and the Agent will issue you a dog license.
-PLEASE BE AWARE THAT CASH ONLY IS ACCEPTED FOR DOG LICENSES.
+You can go in person to Erb and Henry, the local Agent to issue you a dog license, or go to the Berks County Treasurer’s office.
 Please be honest when applying for your dog license, as the penalties for making a false statement are severe!

-> PA State Dog Law Enforcement Officer for Berks & Lehigh Counties
+PA State Dog Law Enforcement Officer for Berks & Lehigh Counties

 Orlando Aguirre: 610-791-0795

 This is the person you call if you are having trouble with an unleashed dog that is deer chasing, roaming around the neighborhood unleashed, etc.

 The Animal Rescue League offers the following services to Washington Twp. residents:

 - Pickup services for all stray or injured domestic animals during business hours.